JasonAlbertEinstien/MATH-MARKER/README.md

 Acknowledgments
 We would like to thank the contributors and researchers in educational technology and artificial intelligence for their invaluable insights and support.
 Special thanks to [Contributor Name] for their significant contributions.

-Contact
-For inquiries or further information, please reach out to us at: j2004nol@gmail.com.